accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It uses various LLM models available through the Groq API, such as Mixtral, LLaMA 3, and Gemma.
 *   **Q: Can I get this extension?**
     A: Yes, it is available on the Chrome Web Store.
 You will need to get a free API key from Groq to use it.
-*   **Q: What are its key features?**
-    A: Key features include AI-powered categorization, hierarchical folder management, custom category creation, instant sorting of new bookmarks, and the ability to export/import your category structure.
 *   **Q: What technology was used to build the Bookmark Genie?**
     A: It is a browser extension built with JavaScript using the Chrome Extension APIs.
 It uses the Groq API to power its AI categorization features.

-© 2024 Accaderi.
-All rights reserved.

 ---